Jump to the content

 Afghanistan: fight hunger and oppression

 Afghanistan is one of the poorest countries in the world.
-Millions of children suffer from hunger, exploitation and lack of educational opportunities, child labor is widespread.
-The Taliban pursue human rights activists and suppress women and girls.
-Many aid organizations have therefore stopped their projects, Terre des Hommes has remained.
-With your help, we take care of the formation and training of children, provide emergency aid and support human rights activists.
+Millions of children suffer from hunger, exploitation, and a lack of educational opportunities; child labor is widespread.
+The Taliban persecutes human rights activists and oppresses women and girls.
+Many aid organizations have therefore suspended their projects, Terre des Hommes remains.
+With your help, we provide education and training for children, provide emergency aid, and support human rights activists.

 Your donation helps!